 Overwhelmed by your “to-do” list?
-Learn four smart strategies for prioritizing tasks so you can get more done with less effort.
+Learn four smart strategies for prioritizing tasks so you can get more done with less effort and master time management.

 Ever wish there were about five more hours in the workday?
 We know the feeling.
 As a small business owner, learning to manage your time effectively can help you minimize your efforts and maximize your results.

 As author Tony Morgan said, “You get to decide where your time goes.
 You can either spend it moving forward, or you can spend it putting out fires.
 You decide.
 And if you don’t decide, others will decide for you.”